TheCowboyAI/w3/memory-bank/tasks/001-initial-system-design.md

 Documentation added as a design decision in docs/notes/011-ipld-content-addressable-storage.md.

+### 2023-04-06: Primary User Interfaces
+Established the three primary user interfaces and their common interaction model:

+1. **Native Interface**: A Rust application using the Iced UI framework, running natively on local systems and optimized for desktop environments

+2. **Web Interface**: A Rust application targeting WebAssembly using Leptos, accessible through web browsers and providing cross-platform compatibility

+3. **Mobile Interface**: Native implementations for Android and iOS platforms, optimized for touch interaction and mobile form factors

+All interfaces follow a consistent interaction model:
+- **Chat-Centric Interface**: Primary interaction through chat with the AI agent
+- **Information Windows**: Additional windows/panels for displaying detailed information
+- **Context Menus**: Context-appropriate menus for actions on different elements

+The interfaces communicate with the backend through NATS messaging, with:
+- System requests via standardized NATS subjects
+- A separate command channel for container control
+- AI agent-driven interaction, where the agent interprets user intent and orchestrates backend services

+This approach provides a consistent experience across all platforms while optimizing for each platform's specific capabilities.
+The chat-centric model simplifies the user interface while leveraging the power of our AI-driven backend, and the information windows provide contextual organization of data when needed.

+Documentation added as a design decision in docs/notes/012-primary-user-interfaces.md.

 ## Time Estimate
-The high-level design, domain pattern definition, implementation architecture decisions, distributed event/object store strategy, base CIM services definition, cross-domain interaction patterns, domain event flow patterns, and content-addressable storage approach are complete.
+The high-level design, domain pattern definition, implementation architecture decisions, distributed event/object store strategy, base CIM services definition, cross-domain interaction patterns, domain event flow patterns, content-addressable storage approach, and primary user interfaces are complete.
 We're now focused on detailed component specifications and interface definitions.

 ## Dependencies
 None - This is the initial design task.